MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. Select the network interface `adminVM_NIC_with_pub_ip`.
    1. Under **Settings**, select **IP configurations**.
    1. Select `ipconfig1`.
    1. Under **Private IP address settings**, select **Static** for **Allocation**.
-Write down the private IP address.
+Save aside the private IP address.
    1. Select **Save**.
 1. Return to the resource group of the primary WLS cluster, then repeat step 3 for the network interfaces `mspVM1_NIC_with_pub_ip`, `mspVM2_NIC_with_pub_ip`, and `mspVM3_NIC_with_pub_ip`.
 1. Wait until all updates complete.
 You can select the notifications icon in the Azure portal to open the **Notifications** pane for status monitoring.

    :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/portal-notifications-icon.png" alt-text="Screenshot of the Azure portal notifications icon.":::

 1. Return to the resource group of the primary WLS cluster, then copy the name for the resource with type **Private endpoint** - for example, *7e8c8bsaep*.
 Use that name to find the remaining network interface - for example, *7e8c8bsaep.nic.c0438c1a-1936-4b62-864c-6792eec3741a*.
-Select it and follow the preceding steps to write down its private IP address.
+Select it and follow the preceding steps to get its private IP address.

 Then, use the following steps to configure the network settings for the secondary cluster after its deployment completes: